 Research is an integral part of any student’s experience as an MIT Physics major.
 Students who have had the opportunity to delve deeply into an area of research over time are encouraged to write a Senior Thesis describing their work and their conclusions.

-Thesis Due Dates
+Senior Thesis Submission Dates

 - Senior Thesis Proposal form (PDF) due by Add Date the term before you complete your thesis